wilseypa/warped2-models/models/pandemic/visualize/README.md

 ## **TODO**
 ### ***Front End***
-The tooltip for county data makes scrollbars visible when the mouse is near edges of the screen
 Calculate the true minimum and maximums for each data file, not hardcoded as it is currently
 Change the data to be looking at periods of time ie looking at the month of march
 Change the slider to an up/down arrow to increment/decrement days?